 Local grassroots sports clubs – whether football, cricket, running, rugby, hockey, netball, you name it – can be found in nigh-on every city, town and village in the country and it has been that way for over a century.
-Some clubs are the cornerstone of their local communities.
+Some clubs are a genuine cornerstone of their local communities.
 Not only does it give us the opportunity to play competitive sport, getting involved at your local sports club can greatly enhance that sense of community and belonging.

 Sport and Sociability

 You will find people of all ages, which benefits us both in a sporting sense and socially.
 Every club relies on volunteers – i.e. the players themselves, or players’ family and friends.
 And there is a reason many sports clubs call themselves a ‘Sports and Social Club’; with everyone mucking in to help get the game on, a unique sense of camaraderie develops and the fun rarely stops when the whistle blows or the last ball is bowled.

 Local clubs around the country play a vital role in bringing their local community together.
 Strangers come together, often from a young age, to develop friendships and to learn about becoming part of a team.
 It also gives parents the opportunity to get involved too – whether it’s helping to run the many teams, coaching or even refereeing / umpiring.
 You will often find whole families mucking in at their local club, and families remaining part of the fabric of the club for generations.